 - Ensure inclusion/exclusion criteria are explicit.

 - Make sure the names of all documents are consistent in the protocol and iStar application. (e.g., use “Quality_of_life_questionnaire V5_pdf” in the protocol as well as the iStar application).
-The document name should be reflective of the document contents.
+The document name should be representative of the document contents.

 - Submit all materials required for IRB review (e.g., intervention materials, investigator brochures for device or drugs, instruments, protocol, informed consent).

-- Ensure all certifications (e.g., Human Subjects, GCP, Research HIPAA) are current for all study personnel.
-New applications with certifications that are missing, expired or due to expire within 30 days will not be allowed to submit.
+- Ensure all applicable certifications (e.g., Human Subjects, GCP, Research HIPAA) are current for all study personnel.
+New applications with certifications that are missing, expired, or due to expire within 30 days will not be allowed to submit.
 Final approval will not be issued until all study personnel are compliant with the certification requirements and all contingencies are confirmed by the IRB Analyst (IRBA) as being fulfilled.